On the consistency of supervised learning with missing values: Consistency of imputation procedures

-We consider the following procedure: $(i)$ Impute the missing values on $X_1$ in the training set by $\impConst$ $(ii)$ use a universally consistent algorithm on the training set to approach the regression function $\regPrime (\x') = \E [Y|\bX' = \bx']$.
+We consider the following procedure: $(i)$ impute the missing values on $X_1$ in the training set by $\impConst$ $(ii)$ use a universally consistent algorithm (see the definition in Section~\ref{sec:definitions}) on the training set to approach the regression function $\regPrime (\x') = \E [Y|\bX' = \bx']$.
 Theorem~\ref{thm:imp_mean_valid} shows that this procedure is consistent under the following assumptions.